 "I'm not a prophet or a stone aged man, just a mortal with potential of a superman.
 I'm living on."

-With Saturday 8th January 2022 marking 75 years since the space-age star arrived on the planet, and the anniversary of his untimely passing just around the corner, we look back on the English musician's truly dazzling career.
+It's been over 75 years since the space-age star arrived on the planet.
+Here, we look back on the English musician's truly dazzling career.

 Art rock, pop, experimental, glam rock and electronic, David Bowie covered it all and had one of the longest creative streaks in musical history.
-Here we celebrate his extensive vinyl catalogue and enduring legacy, with a list of his 30 greatest albums ever.
+Fitting then, that we celebrate his extensive vinyl catalogue and enduring legacy, with a list of his 30 greatest albums ever.